bentoml/BentoML/docs/source/concepts/service.rst

         return combine_results(results)

-The asynchronous API implementation is more efficient because when an asynchronous method is invoked, the event loop is released to service other requests while this request awaits the results of the method.
-In addition, BentoML will automatically configure the ideal amount of parallelism based on the available number of CPU cores.
+The asynchronous API implementation is more efficient because when an asynchronous method is invoked, the event loop becomes available to serve other requests as the current request awaits method results.
+In addition, BentoML automatically configures the ideal amount of parallelism based on the available number of CPU cores.
-Further tuning of event loop configuration is not needed under common use cases.
+This eliminates the need for further event loop configuration in common use cases.

 .. tip::

-    Blocking logic such as communicating with an API or database without the `await` keyword will block the event loop and prevent it from completing other IO tasks.
+    Blocking logic such as communicating with an API or database without the ``await`` keyword will stall the event loop and prevent it from completing other IO tasks.
-    If you must use a library that does not support asynchronous IO with `await`, you should use the synchronous API instead.
+    If you must use a library that does not support asynchronous IO with ``await``, you should use the synchronous API instead.
 If you are not sure, also use the synchronous API to prevent unexpected errors.